 If you have a Nest Thermostat you probably heard about the recent issues and may be living in fear of being left without heat in the dead of winter.

-For complete instructions, go to their Nest Support page.
+For more detailed instructions, go to their Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later may have some issues, including becoming unresponsive, not efficiently charging the battery, or going down completely.
-Nest suggests recharging and restarting your thermostat to resolve the glitch and get it up and going again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not efficiently charging the battery, or going down completely.
+Nest suggests recharging and restarting your thermostat to resolve the glitch and get it up and running again.

 - the thermostat’s animated features are slower than usual